MicrosoftDocs/architecture-center/docs/framework/devops/monitoring.md

 ### Event correlation

 One critical advantage of Azure Monitor is that it is the monitoring tool for the whole Azure platform.
-As the previous sections has shown, Azure Monitor holds metrics and logs relevant to your application code, the platform where it is running, the data components, as well as the network connecting the application to its users.
+As the previous sections have shown, Azure Monitor holds metrics and logs relevant to your application code, the platform where it is running, the data components, as well as the network connecting the application to its users.
 This enables operators to compare metrics of different application components to each other, and find out dependencies that might have been hidden otherwise.

-Dashboards in Azure offer an great way of exposing the rich information contained in Azure Monitor to other users.
+Dashboards in Azure offer a great way of exposing the rich information contained in Azure Monitor to other users.
 Make sure to create shared dashboards in order to expose relevant information to the different groups involved in operating your application, including Developers and Operators.
-If more complex visualizations are required, Azure Monitor data can be exported to PowerBI for advanced data analysis.
+If more complex visualizations are required, Azure Monitor data can be exported to Power BI for advanced data analysis.

 ### Notifications